 Delivery Method Analysis

-A builder would never start building without a blueprint from the architect.
-Same goes for content development!
-The course design comes from the analyses, especially the task analysis.
+Content development begins with a high level design document; just as a builder would use a blue print from an architect.
+The course design comes from the analysis process.
 Using the performance objectives uncovered from the task analysis, content developers create a whiteboard for the course.
 This is a preliminary plan for all lessons and modules with their associated performance objectives and activities.
 There is also the proposed method of evaluation for the course.

 The course design is reviewed by the Project manager(s) and SMEs before the course development occurs.

-Full development begins only after the client has approved the course design – outline, performance objectives, activities and evaluation.
+Full development begins only after the client has approved the course design including the outline, performance objectives, activities, and the evaluation.
 Each lesson will contain the objectives, activities, evaluation and feedback.
-Instructional designers use the blueprint, “course design” to build the content for each lesson.
-It’s the trainer’s job to bring the objectives, content and activities to life with motivation, articulation and excitement.
+TrainSMART instructional designers use the blueprint (course design) to build the content for each lesson.
+It’s the trainer’s job to bring the objectives, content, and activities to life with motivation, articulation, and excitement.

-After development, it’s the job of the SMEs to conduct a thorough review of the content.
+After development, it is the job of the SMEs to conduct a thorough review of the content.
 This is to ensure the content is technically accurate.
-It is the job of the instructional designer to take the information gathered and delivery it in a user-friendly, non-technical style of writing.
-The SMEs will double check the content makes sense and is giving the correct message.
-On a different level of review, editors must check for grammar, spelling, formatting and style consistency.
+It is the job of the instructional designer to take the information gathered and deliver it in a user-friendly, non-technical style of writing.
+We use a review process that starts with the SME’s to check that the content makes sense and is communicating an accurate message.
+The next level of review involves an editing team checking for grammar, spelling, format, and style consistency.

 Before course roll out, a pilot takes place with actual learners.
-This is a chance for the trainers and client to review the course one last time before its implementation to the participants, department or even company wide audience.
+This is a chance for the trainers and client to review the course a final time before its implementation to the participants, department, or company wide audience.

-This is an integral part of the development process itself.
-It allows the development team – including the training specialists, SMEs, instructional designers and instructor, to gather feedback from actual participants in a real world setting.
+This is an integral part of the development process.
+It allows the development team (including the training specialists, SMEs, instructional designers and instructor) to gather feedback from actual participants in a real world setting.

 Revisions and fine tuning of the course continue until the entire development team signs off and everyone is in agreement with the final product.